What the term “strictly construed” actually means when used to describe how a release will be viewed by the court.

 skydiving requires the training and licensing of participants.
 According to the record, it involves knowledge and conduct peculiar to the activity, including an understanding of wind direction and velocity, proper diver spacing, control of descent, and avoidance of ground hazards.

-The appellate court upheld the trial courts dismissal of the plaintiff’s claims against the other co-participant sky diver.
+The appellate court upheld the trial court’s dismissal of the plaintiff’s claims against the other co-participant skydiver.
 The court then looked at the plaintiffs’ claims against the defendant sky diving operation.
 The court found that the recklessness standard did not apply to the facility.

 Consequently, the question here was whether, under the ordinary duty owed to business invitees, considering the nature of the risks associated with skydiving and the foreseeability of injury, plaintiff’s risk of injury was materially increased beyond those reasonably anticipated by skydiving participants as a result of the manner by which Freefall operated its facility.
 Plaintiffs failed to demonstrate such a material increase in risk.

-For the plaintiff to make a claim against the defendant facility, he would have to prove that facility materially increased the risks over that of a normal sky-diving facility.
+For the plaintiff to make a claim against the defendant facility, he would have to prove that the facility materially increased the risks over that of a normal sky-diving facility.
 Again, the plaintiff failed to prove that or provide enough evidence to proceed with his claims.

 There was absolutely no evidence presented that Freefall failed to supervise the divers on the day of plaintiff’s accident.
 The record established that the loading of the aircraft, its operation, and the jumps themselves, were uneventful.
 Nothing suggests that Freefall personnel knew or should have known that plaintiff, or any other diver, was in peril because of the conduct of other participants.
 Moreover, Freefall had no way of controlling plaintiff’s, Johnson’s, or any other jumper’s maneuvering of their parachute canopies during the descent.
 Both plaintiff and Johnson were trained and licensed sky-divers.
 It is undisputed that once airborne, it was their duty alone to proceed with due care.

-Plaintiff also claimed the landing zone of the defendant facility was not in accordance with regulatory minimums; however, he never stated what those minimums were or how the defendant’s facility failed to meet those minimums.
+The plaintiff also claimed the landing zone of the defendant facility was not in accordance with regulatory minimums; however, he never stated what those minimums were or how the defendant’s facility failed to meet those minimums.

 The appellate court upheld the dismissal of the plaintiff’s claims.